henley-regatta/pico_calendar_display/README.md

 consumption suggests a 500mAh battery should give around a week of runtime thanks to power-saving modes _(subject to verification once I leave it alone for a week)_

+__Update, 36 hours later:__ Oh that was wildly optimistic.
+Battery life turns out to be, er, about 36 hours.
+I suspect my monitoring device is a little inaccurate (that or the battery isn't performing).
 ![Example of PiPico W with ePaper display showing calendar running from LiPo battery using Pimoroni LiPo Pico Shim](/example_output_batteryrunning.jpg "Battery-Powered Example Calendar ready for wall-mounting")